sara-nl/spiderdocs/source/Pages/web_public_view.rst

-:abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` allows for public data sharing in a fast and easy way, which is often a huge problem in other services.
+:abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` allows for public data sharing in a fast and easy way, which is often a huge problem in other platforms.
 In a web-based front-end, the so called *web public view*, you can give direct access to external collaborators in selected directories containing designated data products.